-Students must know and abide by these guidelines and safety rules in order to effectively and safely utilize the Health Lab.
-Due to the potential for injury, children are not allowed in the Health Lab unless they are participating in a teacher-designed learning activity.
+Students must know and abide by these guidelines and safety rules in order to effectively and safety utilize the Health Lab.

-- Students must have studied the "Safety" LAP and passed the LAP test with 100% accuracy before they may use the Health Lab. - Work safely!
-Use personal protective equipment, standard precautions; and wash your hands often.
-Faculty, staff, and students are required to wear closed-toe shoes at all times while working in the Health Lab. - Read over the skill check-off sheet you are going to practice; gather supplies and equipment needed.
-Use your time effectively.
+- Students must have studied the "Safety" LAP and passed the LAP test with 100% accuracy before they may use the Health Lab. - Due to the potential for injury, children are not allowed in the Health Lab unless they are participating in an instructor-designed learning activity. - Work safely!
+Use personal protective equipment, standard precautions, and wash your hands often.
+Faculty, staff, and students are required to wear closed-toe shoes at all times while working in the Health Lab. - Read over the skill check-off sheet being worked on; gather supplies and equipment needed.
 Locate equipment and supplies by becoming familiar with the lab set-up; access the Health Lab staff if needed.